mambahuang/Xilinx-FPGA-tutorial/Vivado-Tutorial/Part7-DSP_module/README.md

-# Part 7-1-DSP_module-How to Use DSP Module
+# Part 7 DSP_module-How to Use DSP Module

 ## Purpose